 · Experience with program review and student learning outcomes assessment

-· Experience designing, developing, implementing, teaching, and evaluating seated, Web-enhanced, and online classes
+· Experience designing, developing, implementing, teaching, and evaluating seated, Web-enhanced, and/or online classes

-· Familiarity with online course management systems (CMS), such as Moodle
+· Familiarity with online learning management systems (LMS), such as Canvas

 · Ability to communicate effectively